Let me start by copying and pasting three tweets from Twitter :

 I'd say, call it a half-hour to forty-five minutes for a table of six players to generate characters the first time.
 Mostly because an ungodly number of us randomly rolled "keelboat" as equipment, we came up with the idea that we were water-gypsies travelling the waters of the Chuzzy Puck Bay, fightin' crimes and makin' up rhymes (well, you know).

-(Fred, I'm telling you once again: watch some Adventure Time
+(Fred, I'm telling you once again: watch some Adventure Time!
+It's a lot like Gamma World.)

 So, we land at Heralds Harbor, since we've heard that there is an ALLMART (hail, ALLMART!) still standing somewhere down the road, and we desperately need supplies.
 We start down the road with one of our wagons, and eventually run into the Inevitable Ambush.